zigbee-alliance/distributed-compliance-ledger/docs/running-node-ansible.md

 ## Run nodes
-### 1. Verify that all the configuration parameters from the previous section are correctly
+### 1. Verify that all the configuration parameters from the previous section are correct
 ### 2. Run ansible
 ```bash
 ansible-playbook -i ./deployment/ansible/inventory  -u <target-host-ssh-user> ./deployment/ansible/deploy.yml